Chlamydia psittaci: Diseases

-C. psittaci infection is also associated with schizophrenia.
+Chlamydia psittaci infection is also associated with schizophrenia.
 Many other kinds of infections have been associated with schizophrenia.

 Genomics

 Like other Chlamydia, C. psittaci is an intracellular pathogen and has thus undergone significant genome reduction.
 Most C. psittaci genomes encode between 1,000 and 1,400 proteins.
 A total of 911 core genes were found to be present in all 20 strains sequenced by Read et al., corresponding to 90% of the genes present in each genome.